Sir-Photch/Todo.c/README.md

-# todo-applet
+# Todo.c

-Inspired by rexims todo-rs
+Todo-applet inspired by rexims todo-rs

 `but in C!`